See by:open filter

-Prior to joining Orrick, Frank served as law clerk to the Honorable Edward G. Smith in the United States District Court for the Eastern District of Pennsylvania, and practiced employment law at a national law firm in Los Angeles.
+Prior to joining Orrick, Frank clerked for the Honorable Edward G. Smith in the United States District Court for the Eastern District of Pennsylvania.

-Elizabeth Zane, an associate in the Washington, D.C., office, is a member of the International Trade and Compliance Group.
-As part of her practice, Elizabeth regularly advises clients on Export Administration Regulations (EAR), International Traffic in Arms Regulations (ITAR) and regulations administered by the Office of Foreign Assets Control (OFAC).
+Elizabeth Zane, a senior associate in the Washington, D.C., office, is a member of the International Trade & Compliance Group.
+She regularly advises clients on Export Administration Regulations (EAR), International Traffic in Arms Regulations (ITAR) and regulations administered by the Office of Foreign Assets Control (OFAC).

 Elizabeth's experience includes work on internal investigations, voluntary disclosures, commodity jurisdiction requests and developing and implementing compliance programs.
-Elizabeth also advises clients on government contracting matters.
+She also advises clients on government contracting matters.

 Paul represents sponsors, investors, utilities and other strategic participants in corporate and project finance transactions, primarily in the energy and infrastructure sectors.
 He also serves as the Office Leader for Orrick's Washington, DC office.